gzwplato/LazUnits/README.md

 # Lazarus Units

-Free Pascal and Lazarus IDE Unit helpers for use on Windows
+Free Pascal and Lazarus IDE units for use on Windows.

 1. LazCopyOptions - Copy/Backup/Restore IDE and Project Options